 - Have a digital workplace guru who can answer any questions

-Limiting screen time is a key component of digital wellbeing.
-It’s why apps like Instagram are now sending reminders to users when they’ve reached a daily limit.
+Limiting screen time is a key component of digital well-being.
+It’s why apps like Instagram now send users reminders when they’ve reached a daily limit.
 For remote employees who rely on screens, it’s hard to get away from them.
 Yet, research found that 75% of employees think restricting screen time would help their mental health and avoid burnout.

 Another option is to move to a hybrid work model instead of fully remote.
 In a hybrid workplace, employees spend part of their time in the office.
-This could really help with digital wellbeing if the time spent in the office is also time away from screens.
-In-office days can be used for team brainstorming sessions, learning lunches, coffee breaks, and any other activities which can’t be done remotely.
-It should be seen as a chance for employees to do the work they can’t do when sat at a computer at home.
+This could help with digital well-being if the time spent in the office is also time away from screens.
+In-office days can be used for team brainstorming sessions, learning lunches, coffee breaks, and other activities that can’t be done remotely.
+It should be seen as a chance for employees to do the work they can’t do when sitting at a computer at home.

-Finally, digital wellbeing can be encouraged by gathering all these best practices and storing them on the company intranet.
-Pick and choose guidelines to suit individual companies, create engaging content, and store it where employees will see it – in the digital workplace.
+Finally, digital well-being can be encouraged by gathering and storing all these best practices on the company intranet.
+Pick and choose guidelines to suit your company, create engaging content, and store it where employees will see it – in the digital workplace.

 In the move to remote work, digital well-being is just one of many factors to consider.
 Engaging employees can also be a struggle.
 We’ve put together a complete guide to help!